The Truth about GOD'S CALENDAR

 The word “equinox” does not appear in the Bible.
 One writer, commenting on his view of the vital importance of the equinox, states that equinox is the “correct” translation of the Hebrew tequwphah as used in Ex 34:22.

 In Ex 34:22 we read: “Thou shalt observe the feast of weeks, of the firstfruits of wheat harvest, and the feast of ingathering at the year's end (tequwphaw).”

 The word is used only 4 times in the Old Testament, being translated (in the KJV) as “circuit” (2), “end” (1), “come about”(1).

 It is true that a number of writers identify one of the possible meanings of tequwphah as “equinox” – but others stand by its basic meaning of “revolution” or “end,” meaning, in this context, “the end of the growing season” or “the end of the year's agricultural activities.”

 One critic writes of us, "This year you will keep the Feast of Trumpets in the Summer, and next year you will keep it in the Fall".
 We agree – by our customary definitions of Summer, Fall and so on, that is correct.
 But we cannot find any Scripture saying that that is wrong!
 The feast days still fall at their “appointed times.”

 We could look at several other points, but this article is already long enough.

 Many men have put in a tremendous amount of work investigating and debating the calendar.
-One writer has spent more than twenty years researching the subject.
+Some writers have spent more than twenty years researching the subject.
 We perhaps cannot doubt their sincerity.

-I've read of at least eight different ways of beginning the New Year, and five different ways of starting each month -- and you can “perm” those any way you want to get over a dozen different calendars, all claiming to be Biblical or Sacred calendars.
+I've read of at least EIGHT DIFFERENT ways of beginning the New Year, and FIVE DIFFERENT ways of starting each month – and you can “perm” those any way you want to get over a dozen different calendars, ALL claiming to be the authentic Biblical or Sacred calendars.

 And they obviously can't all be right!!